 Squeezing: your forearms as you breathe and acknowledge, “this is my body.
 I’m safe now.
 My body is good.”

-Aromatherapy: Adding an essential oil you like to your bath/shower/pillow/the dish water is a small, yet significant mood booster.
+Aromatherapy: Add an essential oil you like to your bath/shower/pillow/the dish water to boost pleasure through your sense of smell.

 Recommended Reading and Listening: